JackBTochner/roguelite/README.md

 #### Map Generation System

+#### Enemies
+Basic Wisp: The Basic Wisp is our most common type of enemy, spawning the most frequently and having the most basic attack.
+The Basic Wisp locks onto the player's position and shoots a slower moving projectile in a straight line towards the player.
+The Basic Wisp has 200HP and does 10 damage per shot, taking 2 hits to be killed and 10 hits to kill the player.
+The Basic Wisp moves at 60% of the player's movement speed.

+Exploding Wisp: The Exploding Wisp is our ‘glass cannon’ enemy, doing large amounts of damage, but in return is weak and dies on detonation.
+The Exploding Wisp quickly makes its way to the player, and when overwhelmed, can cause the player serious damage.
+The Exploding Wisp has 100HP and does 40 damage on detonation, taking 1 hit to be killed and 3 detonations from separate Exploding Wisps to kill the player.
+The Exploding Wisp moves at 80% of the player's speed.

+The Turtle: The Turtle Wisp is a shield type enemy that can’t be killed without special playstyle consideration.
+The Turtle can only be damaged by a dig attack, forcing the player to conserve stamina and make use of our unique dig mechanics.
+The Turtle is slower and doesn’t do as much damage as other wisps, but its tough shell makes it more complex to evade and defeat.
+The Turtle has 200HP and does 15 damage per melee attack, taking 2 hits to be killed and 7 hits to kill the player.
+The Turtle moves at 15% of the player’s movement speed.

+Ground Slam Wisp: The Ground Slam Wisp is a tankier wisp that moves slowly, but can pack a punch if you get in its way.
+The Ground Slam Wisp will jump up and ground slam attack the player 3 times before becoming a melee only tank.The Ground Slam Wisp has 600HP and does 30 damage when landing on the player, as well as hitting for 20 damage with a melee attack.
+It will take 6 hits for it to be killed by the player and has to hit 3 slams and a melee to kill the player.
+The Ground Slam Wisp moves at 10% of the player’s movement speed

 #### Enemy Spawn System

  The enemy spawns will vary in every encounter you enter.
 Majority of enemy spawns will be random, within set conditions.
 The conditions are as follows: